 Social media advertising, banner ads, or other online campaigns can be tweaked and revised quickly and with little fanfare.
 With preferences changing constantly, this is a big benefit to you.
 New pricing, additional products, and time-sensitive sales can all be handled easily with web marketing initiatives.

 While you may understand the benefits of marketing your business on the web, you may not be clear on how exactly it is relevant to your business.

 To commit to a consistent online marketing and advertising initiative, you must believe that it will bring positive change and growth to your business.

+a.
 You can build deeper connections with your customers.

 If you strategically use web marketing, you can set your company apart as an industry expert and establish trust in your product or service.

+b.
 You can reach a large number of buyers.

 Internet marketing reaches worldwide!
 Customers you would have never encountered by any other means can show up on your website as a buyer through web marketing.

-It is true, however, that after a bit of time, many companies spend most of their marketing efforts on their web strategy and decrease their budgets on other forms of marketing.
+It is true, however, that after a bit of time, many companies spend most of their marketing efforts on their web marketing strategy and decrease their budgets on other forms of marketing.

 The great news is that, by thinking about and educating yourself on how marketing on the web can increase your business, you’ve already taken a few steps down the path to success.